designer-edu/designer/README.md

-# games
+# Playing
-### An evidence-based and student friendly game library to learn computer science with Python.
+### An evidence-based and student friendly visual graphics library to learn computer science with Python.